To file a Title IX complaint, contact Jessica Weltman, Title IX Coordinator and Director, Equal Opportunity and Affirmative Action, at 243-5710.

 Assistance for Survivors

+If you have been the victim of sexual misconduct, we encourage you to utilize the services available at SARC.
 Survivors may seek assistance from trusted campus employees, including faculty, staff, residence hall assistants, or advisors.
 In order to ensure that the University can do everything possible to provide assistance to survivors and stop sexual harassment, University employees are required to report information they receive about allegations of sexual misconduct to the Title IX Coordinator.
-At the request of a survivor, employees may withhold the survivor’s name.
-However, the University is limited in its ability to effectively respond without full information.